Thin Air

 ART DIRECTION: 2D MEETS 3D

 The backbone of Thin Air's look is the seamless blend of its hand-drawn, illustrative art style with a 3D character, camera, and game space.
-We achieved the look in Unity by multi-planing our environment art – in other words, creating layered 2D "slices" of each element, which were then grouped in z-space.
-The result is pretty convincing, even in our early tests!
+We achieve this look in Unity by digitally "multi-planing" our environment art – in other words, creating layered 2D slices of each element, which are then grouped in z-space depth.
+The result is quite convincing to the eye, even in our early tests.

 AN "EMOTIONAL PUZZLE" GAME

-In Thin Air, gameplay slips between the normal "real world" environment and the altered "dream world" of the whiteleaf.
+In Thin Air, gameplay slips between the normal "real world" environment and the altered "dream world" of Rina's visions.
 Real world challenges are tangible and environmental, but in the altered world, those challenges become increasingly abstracted and psychological.
-The player must work through fragments of text, symbolic imagery, and subconscious patterns in order to progress through a series of confronting, even frightening visions of motherhood gone wrong.
+The player must work through fragments of text, symbolic imagery, and subconscious patterns in order to progress through a series of confronting visions and powerful, sometimes painful self-discoveries.

 DEVELOPMENT ART